3100/client-app-template/README.md

 It  monitors `src` folder and generate files into `public` folder.

+You can also generate files manually with `rake` command:

+    bundle install
+    rake

+# Test Server

+To start web server, `rack` is available:

+    rackup

+Or, with `-p` option for specifying the port:

+    rackup -p <port>

+Modify `config.ru` if needed.

 # Goal

 * Enable to use on Linux, OS X and Windows(Cygwin).